bnarms/Caterpillar-Inc.---Purdue-DataMine/README.md

 **Goal:**

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Analytics model using Python used to fill the missing data, documented assumptions and limitations of the approaches, and cross validation results of the approach.

+**Data:**
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The data is obfuscated multi-month continuous time series data @1Hz frequency for a group of channels from a mining truck.
+It contains missing data in one or more channels for a time period.
+Datasets are stored in parquet format.
+There are 8 files per asset (one for each month), 76-78 channels per asset, with data recorded each second.
+Not all days and times are present.

+**Environment:**

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Data is stored on AWS in an S3 bucket.
+Data can be converted to a Pandas data frame or NumPy array for analysis.
+All work is done within Caterpillars AWS account, using Amazon Sagemaker.

 **Click on the image for a presentation video**